AstrobioMike/GToTree/README.md

 Also included are several newly generated single-copy gene-sets for 13 different taxonomical groupings.
 These are presented in the [wiki](https://github.com/AstrobioMike/GToTree/wiki/SCG-sets), along with an explanation and example code/steps used in the generation of them.

 GToTree utilizes helper scripts written in python, but is primarily implemented in bash.
-Every attempt is being made to make it portable across all variations of GNU/Unix, so please report an [issue](https://github.com/AstrobioMike/GToTree/issues) for any hiccups if you encounter them.
+Every attempt is being made to make it portable across all variations of GNU/Unix, including on Macs, so if you run into any issues, it'd be appreciated if you could [report them](https://github.com/AstrobioMike/GToTree/issues) so the problems can be found and fixed!

 ---